pachyderm/pachyderm/src/server/pfs/design.md

 Each of these `PutFile` calls results in an upsert to the same `Diff` document.
 The two calls know to modify the same document because we construct the Diff document ID by concatenating `commitID` and `fileName`.
 The first call is going to create the document, while the second call is going to update the document by appending references to the new blocks (i.e. the new content written).

+Note that a `DeleteFile` call also creates a diff.
+This diff contains no references to blocks and instead only has a `Delete` field set to `true`.

 ## Directories

 The most obvious approach to represent file system hierarchy is to have "directory documents" that store the names of the files they contain.
 Since RethinkDB does not support multi-document transactions, this approach has the consistency issue wherein the database can be stuck in a state where a file exists, but its name has not been added to the "directory document" that should contain it.